-Oh, and by ‘swift’ I don’t mean that combat is fast-paced, as nothing could be further from the truth.
+Oh, and by ‘swift’, I don’t mean that combat is fast-paced, as nothing could be further from the truth.
 Coming into contact with an enemy changes the genre from platforming to turn-based combat, complete with elements of Paper Mario thrown in for good measure.
-Both regular and magical attacks trigger an efficiency-boosting mini-game of sorts that requires the player to either rapidly click a large target, click small targets that appear randomly, or petals/stars that fly across the screen.
+Both regular and magical attacks trigger an efficiency-boosting mini-game that requires the player to either rapidly click a large target, click small targets that appear randomly, or petals/stars that fly across the screen.
 Definitely not a bad way to add interactive elements to otherwise entirely turn-based encounters.

-‘Fun’ and ‘difficult’ can work just fine together, but in this case, chances are that combination would have simply extended the duration while adding little if anything.
-Perhaps one of the other entries in the Basin Lake Magical Girls Series that I have yet to experience manages to walk that line while remaining a good time?
+‘Fun’ and ‘difficult’ can work just fine together, but in this case, chances are that combination would have simply extended the duration while adding little, if anything.
+Perhaps one of the other entries in the Basin Lake Magical Girls Series that I have yet to experience manages to walk that line while remaining a good time.

 One way to find out, but for now… how about a trip to the Basin Lake Museum of Art?